stephenjason89/pinia-plugin-state-persistence/README.md

 pinia.use(createStatePersistence({
 	key: 'my-app',
 	debug: true,
-	storage: localforage, // By default, `localStorage` is used if no storage option is specified
+	storage: localForage, // By default, `localStorage` is used if no storage option is specified
 	clientOnly: true, // Ensures storage operations are restricted to the client-side, preventing access during SSR.
 	deserialize: destr, // By default, `JSON.parse` is used if not specified }))